Gesh901/Aviation-Study/README.md

 ### 3. Analysis and Visualizations

-Now that the data has been cleaned, we will now proceed with the analysis.
-As the data spans a long period i.e. 1962 -2023, we need to have a look at how the aviation accidents are spread out during this period.
-Also, this will determine the appropriate time frame to base our study on.
-To assist us with this we will plot the following graphs:
+Analysis can be done now that the data has been cleaned.
+As the data spans a long period i.e. 1962 -2023, investigate how the aviation accidents are spread out during this period to determine the appropriate time frame to base our study on.
+To assist us with this are the following plots:

 - Time series of total injuries( fatal, serious and minor)
 - Time series of total uninjured